All Episodes

 That's just incredible.

-Uh I I I wanted to share the story to to counteract this this talk that the American dream is dead.
+I wanted to share the story to counteract this talk that the American Dream is dead.

-The American dream is not come to America and we'll give you what everything you your heart desires.
+The American Dream is not come to America and we'll give you everything your heart desires.

 The American dream is come to America where you're free, where there's a free market.